theupdateframework/python-tuf/README.rst

 -  **Library package managers** such as those offered by many programming languages for installing additional libraries.
-These are systems such as Python's pip/easy_install + PyPI, Perl's CPAN, Ruby's RubyGems, and PHP's PEAR.
+These are systems such as Python's pip/easy_install + PyPI, Perl's CPAN, Ruby's RubyGems, and PHP's Composer.

 -  **System package managers** used by operating systems to update and install all of the software on a client system.
 Debian's APT, Red